Homebrew/legacy-homebrew/share/doc/homebrew/Common-Issues.md

 Don't follow the advice here but fix by using `Language::Python.setup_install_args` in the formula as described in [Python for Formula Authors](Python-for-Formula-Authors.md).

+### Upgrading / updating Mac OSX

+Upgrading / updating Mac OSX can cause errors which manifest in a variety of ways:

+- dyld: Library not loaded: /usr/local/opt/icu4c/lib/libicui18n.54.dylib
+- configure: error: Cannot find libz

+Following an upgrade it may be necessary to upgrade all installed formula:

+        xcode-select --install
+        brew upgrade